symball/docker-quick-stack/README.md

 *IMPORTANT NOTE* - If this is the first time you are using this repository, please look through the `docker-compose.yml` and `docker-compose-developer-php7.yml` files before running any of the below commands and follow the instructions included.

 You have the following options which act as very simple proxy commands to the docker daemon.
+Most often, you will just want to run `make dev`.

 - prod - Standard (minimalist) setup up and running
 - down - Make sure there are no running containers